mindee/devrel/sdks/Node.js.md

 ### npm

-From the command line inside the Node.js repository folder, run `npm publish`

-Note: you need to be a maintainer and connect your user with the npm CLI
+From the command line inside of the Node.js repository folder, run `npm publish`.
+Note that you need to be a maintainer and connect your user with the npm CLI.